1. Feelings of Insecurity

 There are those personal insecurities that accompany us throughout our lives.
 Do you think you deserve doing or having something that makes you happy?
 Dare and say yes.

-If you feel you are not doing enough to reach your goals, make a planning diary – write down what you want to do and what results it brings you.
+If you feel you are not doing enough to reach your goals, make a planning diary – write down what you want to do and what result it brings you.
 This will help you evaluate whether you really have to put more effort or whether you are just being too self-critical.

 You secretly dream to be the coolest taxi driver of your city or a Celebrity Hair-dresser?
 Many such dreams have died because people did not dare to start reaching their goals doing things that are considered not cool enough.

-Becoming successful implies a start-up period of big effort.
+Becoming successful implies a start-up period of a big effort.
 We often do not dare to imagine what will our friends and family say if instead of following the traditional path we chose a different one.

 Are you really sure you want to be a Big Boss in an international company, sitting in your office in a skyscraper and counting your millions?
 This is an image of success promoted by movies and the media, but be careful not to confuse constructed images for your own dreams.